githubnext/copilot-workspace-user-manual/conceptual-overview.md

 | PR task | — Update pull request (pushes a new commit with the changes) <br> — *As for issues* |
 | Repo task | — Create repository (creates a new repo from the selected template repo, and includes the changes) |

-## Auto-save and Session Dashboard
+## Session Dashboard

-In order to make iteration feel lossless, the workspace automatically saves your work.
+In order to make iteration feel lossless, Copilot Workspace automatically saves your work.
 It also provides a session dashboard, which allows you to easily resume your work later.
 Additionally, because Copilot Workspace is fully optimized for usage on mobile devices, you can even start a task from your phone and then finish up on your laptop, or vice versa.

 <img src="images/dashboard-2.png" width=600 alt="Copilot Workspace dashboard">